Learning Embeddings of Directed Networks with Text-Associated Nodes---with Applications in Software Package Dependency Networks: Conclusion and Future Work

-In this paper, we presented PCTADW-1 and PCTADW-2, two algorithms for learning embeddings of networks with text-associated nodes.
-We created two new node-labeled software package dependency networks with text-associated nodes, \textit{Fedora} and \textit{Debian}.
-We then demonstrated the effectiveness of PCTADW-1 and PCTADW-2 compared with a few other baselines on \textit{Fedora} and \textit{Debian}.
-Finally, for the first time, we discovered and discussed the systematic presence of analogies (that are similar to those in word embeddings) in network and document embeddings in the context of our \textit{Fedora} and \textit{Debian} networks.
-They may potentially open up a new instrument for better understanding networks and documents algorithmically using their embeddings as well as for better human understanding of network and document embeddings.
+In this paper, we presented PCTADW-1 and PCTADW-2, two algorithms for learning embeddings of networks with text-associated nodes, including SPDNs.
+We extracted two SPDNs from \textit{Fedora} and \textit{Debian}.
+We then demonstrated the effectiveness of PCTADW-1 and PCTADW-2 in comparison with some baselines on these two SPDNs.
+For the first time, we discovered and discussed the systematic presence of analogies (that are similar to those in word embeddings) in network embeddings.
+We then demonstrated how we can leverage network embeddings generated from the SPDNs for understanding SAs.
+We empirically showed that a direction in the network embedding vector space encapsulates information about an SA.
+We showed that projected positions of software packages on it encode knowledge about the SA of the software package.
+We finally demonstrated that they can also be used to discover and study interactions and relationship between SAs.

+Our work can potentially elicit interesting future research to explore the use of embedding techniques in the research of SE\@.
+One direction is to incorporate other metadata of software packages during the training procedure.
+Another direction is to apply our method for understanding SAs to improve features such as recommendation systems in existing open source software package management systems.
+Yet another direction is to extend our method to other types of datasets in SE, such as timeline graphs in version control systems.

 { }